Bank of Sierra Leone

 The Bank of Sierra Leone is the central bank of Sierra Leone.
 It issues the country's currency, known as the Leone.
 The bank formulates and implements monetary policy, including foreign exchange.

 Organisation and activities

-The current governor of the Bank of Sierra Leone is Kelfala M. Kallon, who was appointed by president Julius Maada Bio, and took office in 2018 after he was approved by Parliament.
+The current governor of the Bank of Sierra Leone is Ibrahim Stevens, who was appointed by president Julius Maada Bio, and took office on the 16th November 2023 after he was approved by Parliament.
 The governor of the bank is appointed by the President of Sierra Leone for a term of five years.

 The Bank Headquarters is at Siaka Stevens Street in the Central business district in Downtown Freetown.

 The Bank is engaged in policies to promote financial inclusion and is a member of the Alliance for Financial Inclusion (AFI).
 On 20 December 2012, the member institution announced specific commitments toward AFI's Maya Declaration to move further toward the eradication of financial exclusion in Sierra Leone.